benaziziasmae/UFOs/README.md

 - Data Source: [UFO Data](/static/JavaScript/data.js)
 - Software : HTML/CSS, JavaScript, Visual studio Code, BootStrap, d3-js.

 ### Link to UFO Sightings webpage :

+## Deliverable 1

+This is the initial page.
+The user can re-initialize the page by clicking on the navbar at the top.

 ## Summary